nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   (i.e. adding of tags/categories is not cumulative)
 * Edited task cannot be the same as the original task or equivalent to another existing task in the task list. <br>
   Same tasks means the name, priority, deadline, tags (if any) and categories (if any) of two tasks are equal.
-* When editing tags, the order of tags given in the input and the order of tags shown in the UI can be different. <br>
+* When editing tags and categories, the order given in the input and the order as shown in the UI can be different. <br>
   For example, in input `edit_task 1 t/tag1 t/tag2`, `t/tag1` is before `t/tag2`, but `tag2` may appear in the UI before `tag1`.

 <div markdown="block" class="alert alert-info">